lmassaron/gemma_from_scratch/README.md

 *   **`train.py`**: The main training loop.
 It implements modern training best practices:
     *   **Mixed-Precision Training:** Uses `torch.amp.autocast` with `bfloat16` for faster training and reduced memory usage on supported hardware.
     *   **Optimizer:** Employs the AdamW optimizer, which adds weight decay for better regularization.
-    *   **Learning Rate Scheduler:** Uses a `SequentialLR` scheduler that combines a linear warmup phase with a cosine annealing decay, helping to stabilize training.
+    *   **Learning Rate Scheduler:** Uses a `SequentialLR` scheduler that combines a linear warmup phase with a cosine decay, helping to stabilize training.
     *   **Gradient Accumulation:** Allows for training with large effective batch sizes even on memory-constrained GPUs.
     *   **Gradient Clipping:** Prevents exploding gradients by clipping the norm of the gradients before the optimizer step.